jjs0sbw/smp/README.md

 The SSO web application was started as part of the Basis Structural Modeling Project.
 The SMP further refines and develops the SSO web application as a stand-alone Javascript web application that is used to demonstrate this type of system structuring process.
-The strict subordination ordering allows only one objet at each leve.
+The strict subordination ordering allows only one objet at each level.

 #### General Subordination Ordering -- GSO Web Application